fjamesprice/Windows-Folders---Set-All-to-General-Items/README.md

 Usage

-1.Run with PowerShell (or run from an elevated PowerShell window).
+1.Run the ps1 file with PowerShell (or run from an elevated PowerShell window).

   1b.
 OR just run the .reg and restart Explorer manually